 From 2010 onward, capture probability (p) rather than the Chapman Petersen estimator was used to estimate abundance of adult humpback chub in the Chute Falls reaches.
-This was because there were fewer humpback chub in the Chute Falls reaches after 2009 and the expected numbers of recaptured fish may have been too low for mark-recapture to function properly.
-Instead, annual catch of adult chub in each reach from 2010-2015 was divided by p data derived from the Chapman Petersen efforts during 2006-2009.
+Annual catch of adult chub in each reach from 2010-2016 was divided by p data derived from Chapman Petersen mark-recapture efforts conducted during 2006-2009.
 Capture probabilities were calculated as p = R/C, where C = total number of unique adult humpback chub captured during a recapture trip, and R = number of adult humpback marked (tagged) during a mark trip and subsequently recaptured during the recapture trip.
 Capture probability values in the upper reach (above Chute Falls) between 2006 and 2009 ranged from 0.58 - 0.91 (mean = 0.67, SE = 0.27, n = 4).
 Capture probability values in the lower reach (13.57-14.1 km) between 2006 and 2009 ranged from 0.53 - 0.74 (mean = 0.67, SE = 0.20, n = 4).
-Population estimation from 2010-2015 was performed by dividing the annual trip catch of adult humpback chub within each reach by the four individual capture probabilities for adult humpback within each reach.
+Population estimation from 2010-2016 was performed by dividing the annual trip catch of adult humpback chub within each reach by the four individual capture probabilities for adult humpback within each reach.
 Confidence intervals were constructed from the variance in the abundance estimates.
-Because hoop netting effort and turbidity conditions that can influence catch rates (see Stone 2010) during 2010-2015 were nearly identical to those of 2006-2009, we considered it reasonable to assume that detection values were similar between the two time periods.
+Because hoop netting effort and turbidity conditions that can influence catch rates (see Stone 2010) during 2010-2016 were nearly identical to those of 2006-2009, we considered it reasonable to assume that detection values were similar between the two time periods.